spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 ## Use inside other Livewire components

-Our Blade components are meant to be used in a regular HTML forms.
+Our Blade components are meant to be used in regular HTML forms.
 If you want to use Media Library Pro within your own Livewire components, read this page on [handling uploads with Livewire](/docs/laravel-medialibrary/v10/handling-uploads-with-media-library-pro/handling-uploads-with-livewire).

 ## Demo application